 These exercises are important for teams because they are very straightforward and are able to easily engage entire teams on a simple canvas.
 They provide great practice for team members learning how to use online whiteboards and have important perks for the team’s efficiency and alignment.

 The best part of collaboration is you get to brainstorm ideas with your entire team and have everyone contribute to the same set overall thought process.
 Agile solution building is the perfect template for teams that are looking to brainstorm and create new, innovative ideas together.

-It takes a structured perspective to brainstorming (some prefer to call it brainwriting), allowing everyone to participate directly on each other’s ideas, providing a unique perspective to brainstorming, and finishing with a team-based result.
-Along with your team, you all think of an idea related to a certain solution or project and based on these ideas you move diagonally down the board making contributions to everyone’s column until you have all contributed to each other’s thoughts.
+It takes a structured perspective on brainstorming (some prefer to call it brainwriting), allowing everyone to participate directly on each other’s ideas, providing a unique perspective to brainstorming, and finishing with a team-based result.
+Along with your team, you all think of an idea related to a certain solution or project, and based on these ideas you move diagonally down the board making contributions to everyone’s column until you have all contributed to each other’s thoughts.

 This method of brainwriting helps use the structure inherent to online whiteboards while also engaging everyone in the entire team, something that can be missing during online collaboration.

 When conducting collaboration online, especially when you are transitioning to using a new tool or interface it is really important to make sure your team is aligned and working from the same set of assumptions.
 That is exactly what the assumption mapping template does.